-You may remember in the first two segments (part 1 & part 2) on the construction of the Oakland Block for my friend Dave’s Chicago, Denver & Pacific, I built the department store and the Metropolitan building from Bachmann.
+You may remember in the first two segments (part one and part two) of the construction of the Oakland Block for my friend’s Chicago, Denver and Pacific, I built the Department store and the Metropolitan Building from Bachmann.
 In this the final segment, you will learn about building the Trade Tower.
 Although, be aware that I will modify it so that it doesn’t look exactly like this box art.

 Here are the parts for the walls of the building.
 The larger ones are the main body of the structure, and the smaller ones are for the actual tower.
 I will show you how to shorten this tower, so the finished building looks different.

 First, I decided to block out the upper windows on the side of the building next to the Metropolitan that I built last time.
 I just used some thin styrene to fill the blank spots.
 Since the lower windows can’t be seen, I decided to not even cover them.

 Next, I glued the main walls together with liquid cement and let them dry.
 Make sure you have a good solid joint with no gaping holes.
 I recommend specially modified clothespins, as they make great corner clamps.

 I next added the foundation piece from the kit to help line it all up.
 I also reversed the side pieces so the door can be seen from the new street.
 If I had built the building as intended, the door would have been hidden against the walls of the Metropolitan Building.
 In the middle right, you can see one of the clothespin clamps mentioned earlier.